gourshete/gourshete.github.io/_posts/2021-04-07-allow-https-traffic.md

   5. For Default action(s), choose Forward to, and then select your ALB target group from the drop-down menu.
   6. For Default SSL certificate, choose From ACM (recommended) and then choose the ACM certificate.
   7. Choose Save.

 If you are operating classic load balancer, then the process is slightly different.
-Please refer to this guide -
+For classic LB, please refer to this guide - <a href="https://aws.amazon.com/premiumsupport/knowledge-center/associate-acm-certificate-alb-nlb/" target="_blank">https://aws.amazon.com/premiumsupport/knowledge-center/associate-acm-certificate-alb-nlb/</a>
-     <a href="https://aws.amazon.com/premiumsupport/knowledge-center/associate-acm-certificate-alb-nlb/" target="_blank">https://aws.amazon.com/premiumsupport/knowledge-center/associate-acm-certificate-alb-nlb/</a

 -

+<h4>Note</h4>
+Make sure to apply proper security groups and subnet configuration to allow traffic only from expected load balancer otherwise EC2 instance would be still accessible via http to end user.

 ---